Digital health: Wearable technology

+The convergence of digital health with wearable technology and the Internet of Things (IoT) has led to the emergence of the Internet of Medical Things (IoMT).
+Unlike traditional healthcare, which often relies on episodic clinical visits, IoMT ecosystems utilize interconnected devices—such as smartwatches, continuous glucose monitors, and bio-patches- to facilitate the continuous, real-time tracking of physiological data.
+This constant stream of information allows for a shift from reactive to proactive care, enabling the early detection of health anomalies through predictive analytics and fostering personalized medicine by integrating patient-generated health data directly with clinical records.

 Augmented and virtual reality

 In digital health, augmented reality technology enhances real-world experiences with computerized sensory information and is used to build smart devices for healthcare professionals.
 Since the majority of patient-related information now comes from hand-held devices, smart glasses provide a new, hands-free augmented way for a doctor to view their patient's medical history.
 The applications of this technology can extend into data-driven diagnosis, augmented patient documentation, or even enhanced treatment plans, all by wearing a pair of smart glasses when treating a patient, although planning is recommended to ensure equity, and that the highest ethical standards are upheld as planning moves forward and regulatory frameworks are developed.

 Another similar technology space is virtual reality, which creates interactive simulations that mimic real-life scenarios and can be tailored for personalized treatments.
 Many stroke victims lose range of motion and under standard treatment protocols; 55% to 75% of patients have long-term upper muscular dysfunction, as the lower body is primarily targeted during therapy.
 Repeated actions and the length of therapy are the two main factors that show positive progress towards recovery.
 Virtual reality technologies can create various 3D environments that are difficult to replace in real-life but are necessary to help patients retrain their motor movements.
 These simulations can not only target specific body parts, but can also increase in intensity as the patient improves and requires more challenging tasks.